red-gate/web-kata/kata6.md

 ## Concepts

 Let's go through some [basic concepts](https://redux.js.org/docs/basics/) before we start.
-We have added a simple end to end React Redux example in the code that we will explain first.
+We have added a simple end to end React Redux example in the code of `App6` that we will explain first.

 1. Actions